johndroper/RimDialogueServer/README.md

 #### Downloading Models
 1. Go to the model page on the Ollama website and copy the model name.
 2. Open a command prompt by typing `cmd` in the Windows search bar.
-3. In the command window, type "ollama pull <paste model name>" and press enter.
+3. In the command window, type `ollama pull <paste model name>` and press enter.
 The model should now start downloading.

 #### Uncensored Models
 If you prefer uncensored models, here are some options: